emdashcodes/prompt-link/README.md

 2. Select a prompt from the list.
 Prompts are prefixed with the server name (e.g., `[Server Name]: Prompt Name`).
 3. If the prompt has parameters, enter them when prompted
 4. Choose where to send the prompt:
-   - RooCode: Adds the prompt to RooCode's context (if installed)
+   - RooCode: Copies to your clipboard and opens RooCode (if installed)
-   - Cursor: Opens the prompt in Cursor's chat (if installed)
+   - Cursor: Copies to your clipboard and opens Cursor (if installed)
+   - GitHub Copilot: Copies to your clipboard and opens Copilot (if installed)
-   - Clipboard: Copies the prompt for manual pasting
+   - Clipboard: Copies the prompt for manual pasting somewhere else

 You can also: